 Wi-Fi Alliance urges users to use WPA2

-Wi-Fi Alliance has launched a campaign to urge consumers to configure routers and devices with encryption WPA2 (Wi-Fi Protected Access 2) in its wireless Wi-Fi equipment.
+Wi-Fi Alliance has launched a campaign to urge consumers to configure routers and devices with WPA2 (Wi-Fi Protected Access 2) in its wireless Wi-Fi equipment.

 WPA2 is available on all products that the company has labeled "Wi-Fi Certified."
-This standard replaces the original WPA security and has better security than WPA and other protocols including WEP (Wired Equivalent Protocol).
-The WEP encryption was introduced in 1997 and was largely supplanted by WPA and WPA2.
+This standard replaces the original WPA security and has better security than WPA and other protocols, including WEP (Wired Equivalent Protocol).
+WEP encryption was introduced in 1997 and was largely supplanted by WPA and WPA2.